-After the launch of Michigan online sports betting earlier this year, sports gambling operators are scrambling to get in front of the eyes of Michigan sports fans.
+After the launch of Michigan online sports betting in early 2021, sports gambling operators were scrambling to get in front of the eyes of Michigan sports fans.

-That list of companies now includes Bally’s, which will brand a Michigan sports staple cable channel that is the home of Detroit Pistons, Red Wings and Tigers broadcasts.
+That list of companies includes Bally’s, which brands a Michigan sports staple cable channel that is the home of Detroit Pistons, Red Wings and Tigers broadcasts.

 Fox Sports Detroit became Bally Sports Detroit on March 31, 2021, a valuable entry in a lucrative new sports betting state.
 However, Bally’s currently has no market access in the Great Lakes State.

-The change also will include new graphics and music, though not much else will be different.
-The Fox Sports GO app switched over to the Bally Sports app in late April.
+The change also included new graphics and music, though not much else will be different.
+The Fox Sports GO app switched over to the Bally Sports app in late April, 2021.